 Incentive Equity Awards.
-The Compensation Committee also determined the target amount of incentive equity awards for each of Kevin P. Reilly, Jr., Sean E. Reilly, and Keith Istre at its March 2019 meeting.
-These target equity award amounts were set at 44,000 shares of Class A Common Stock for both Kevin P. Reilly, Jr. and Sean E. Reilly, which amounts have remained unchanged since 2006.
-Keith A. Istre]s target equity incentive award of 34,000 shares of Class A Common Stock was also held constant.
+The Compensation Committee also determined the target amount of incentive equity awards for each of Kevin P. Reilly, Jr. and Sean E. Reilly at its March 2020 meeting.
+As discussed below, the Compensation Committee previously agreed to a fixed equity award for Jay L. Johnson in connection with his initial employment with the Company, so he did not receive an incentive equity award.
+These target equity award amounts were set at 22,000 and 44,000 shares of Class A Common Stock, receptively, for each of Kevin P. Reilly, Jr. and Sean E. Reilly.
+The target amount of shares has remained unchanged with respect to Sean E. Reilly since 2006.
+With respect to Kevin P. Reilly, Jr., the target amount of shares was reduced from 44,000 in the prior year, which the Compensation Committee determined was appropriate in light of Sean E. Reilly assuming the role of President of the Company, previously held by Kevin P. Reilly, Jr., in early 2020.
 The Compensation Committee reaffirmed its belief that fixed share amounts provided appropriate incentives and alignment with interests of stockholders.

-Under the terms of the Company is incentive equity award program, no shares of stock are issued unless and until the relevant performance goals have been met and certified by the Compensation Committee.
+Under the terms of the Company's incentive equity award program, no shares of stock are issued unless and until the relevant performance goals have been met and certified by the Compensation Committee.
 Any earned shares are issued as soon as practicable following such certification and are fully vested at the time of issuance.
 The Compensation Committee feels that the use of stock awards as a part of its compensation program aligns executive compensation to the creation of stockholder value but not to such an extent that it would create incentives for executives to focus solely on short-term stock appreciation to the exclusion of long-term strategy.

-The pro forma revenue growth and pro forma EBITDA growth metrics for fiscal 2019 over fiscal 2018 used in the context of the incentive cash awards were used to determine the achievement of incentive equity awards.
+The pro forma revenue growth and pro forma EBITDA growth metrics for fiscal 2020 over fiscal 2019 used in the context of the incentive cash awards were used to determine the achievement of incentive equity awards.
 Unlike incentive cash awards, there is no opportunity to achieve greater than 100% of the target equity awards.

-On that basis, (i) the Company is pro forma net revenue growth resulted in attainment of 100% of each named executive officer is target incentive equity award for 2019 based on revenue and (ii) the Company is pro forma EBITDA growth resulted in attainment of 95% of each named executive officer is target incentive equity award for 2019 based on EBITDA.
-The total 2019 incentive equity awards earned by each executive is set forth below and reflected in the Stock Awards column of the 2019 Summary Compensation Table (see footnote 1 to the 2019 Summary Compensation Table, which describes the assumptions underlying the calculation of the aggregate grant date fair value of these awards).
+On that basis, (i) the Company's pro forma net revenue growth resulted in attainment of 100% of each named executive officer's target incentive equity award for 2020 based on revenue and (ii) the Company's pro forma EBITDA growth resulted in attainment of 95% of each named executive officer's target incentive equity award for 2020 based on EBITDA.
+The total 2020 incentive equity awards earned by each executive is set forth below and reflected in the Stock Awards column of the 2020 Summary Compensation Table (see footnote 1 to the 2020 Summary Compensation Table, which describes the assumptions underlying the calculation of the aggregate grant date fair value of these awards).